 the City, its employees and dependents.
 Annual review of the City’s employee benefit program is expected.

 Maintain an active relationship with the service providers/insurance carriers to ensure smooth operation and delivery of benefits as well as enrollment, coverage, and claims management intervention.
-Must be able to provide EDI feeds to Payroll Provider: Paycom All insurance providers must be able to provide EDI feeds from the payroll provider: Paycom.
+All insurance providers must be able to provide EDI feeds from the payroll provider: Paycom.

 Research and advise the City of any new developments in the law and regulations affecting employee benefit programs on an ongoing basis.